 Many are paid opportunities though some are unpaid or only cover the cost of your expenses like travel costs.

-Companies in a range of sectors offer internship opportunities for 18 year-old school leavers, undergraduates and graduates.
+Companies in a range of sectors offer internship opportunities for school leavers, undergraduates and graduates.

 There are also supported internships for young people with special needs or a disability.